Tottenham Hotspur 6-0 Millwall

 Attempt blocked.
 Vincent Janssen (Tottenham Hotspur) left footed shot from outside the box is blocked.
 Assisted by Son Heung-Min.

 Attempt saved.
 Vincent Janssen (Tottenham Hotspur) header from the centre of the box is saved in the centre of the goal.
-Assisted by Jan Vertonghen with a cross.
+Assisted by Jan Vertonghen.

 Corner, Tottenham Hotspur.
 Conceded by Tony Craig.